awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/elastic-load-balancing-v2/README.md

-# ELB code examples for the SDK for JavaScript (v3)
+# Elastic Load Balancing - Version 2 code examples for the SDK for JavaScript (v3)

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v3) to work with Elastic Load Balancing (ELB).
+Shows how to use the AWS SDK for JavaScript (v3) to work with Elastic Load Balancing - Version 2.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_ELB automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones._
+_Elastic Load Balancing - Version 2 automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones._

 ## ⚠ Important